The concept of landlocked property is often confusing to first-time landowners.

 1. Definition of landlocked property

-Landlocked property is a piece of land that is inaccessible via public thoroughfare (except an adjacent lot).
+Landlocked property is a piece of land that is inaccessible via public thoroughfare.

 This means that you, as the landowner, have no other option but to go through another person’s property in order to reach your own.

-Landlocked parcels typically occur after a subdivision when a parcel of land has been divided into lots and sold off individually.
+Landlocked parcels typically occur after a property is subdivided, or when a parcel of land has been divided into lots and sold off individually.

 While each smaller parcel should (in theory) have its own public right-of-way, this doesn’t always happen.